 Three Major Efforts Support the Future of NOAA Charts

 Three principal elements of the future of NOAA nautical chart production are presented here.
-These efforts enable ongoing improvements to the quality and detail of the navigational data that NOAA provides, as well as an option for a format to portray that data.
+These efforts enable ongoing improvements to the quality and level of detail of the navigational data that NOAA provides, as well as an option for a new format to portray that data.

-Improving Electronic Navigational Charts – The arrangement or layout of a set of charts is called a scheme ‐ a systematic configuration of chart "footprints.”
-NOAA is creating a new gridded layout of rectangularly shaped charts for its electronic navigational chart (NOAA ENC®) product suite.
+The arrangement or layout of a set of charts is called a scheme ‐ a systematic configuration of chart "footprints".
+NOAA is creating a new gridded layout of rectangularly shaped charts for its ENC product suite.
 As new gridded ENCs are created, a number of improvements to the quality and consistency of the data are being implemented.
-These include providing larger scale (more detailed) coverage in many cases, resolving discontinuities and properly "edge-matching" data between adjacent ENC cells by using just 11 standard chart scales.
+These include providing larger scale (more detailed) coverage in many cases, resolving discontinuities and properly "edge-matching" data between adjacent ENC cells by using just 12 standard chart scales.
 The use of standard depth contour intervals is improving consistency between adjacent ENCs, and contours are being recompiled in whole metric units.
 Topographic contours and road networks are also being added in many areas.
-More information is on NOAA Coast Survey's Rescheming and Improving Electronic Navigational Charts web page.
+More information is on NOAA Coast Survey's Rescheming and Improving Electronic Navigational Charts page.